Faiz Hameed: Top City Scandal and court martial

-On 12 August 2024, the military's media wing Inter-Services Public Relations (ISPR) issued a press release disclosing Hameed's detention, saying that Hameed had been taken into military custody and the process for his court martial has been initiated in connection with the Top City housing scheme scandal.
-Hameed is the first head of the ISI to undergo a court-martial.
 On 15 August, the ISPR announced that further investigations of certain retired officers and their accomplices for fomenting instability at the behest of and in collusion with vested political interests were continuing and three retired officers were also taken into military custody for their actions prejudicial to military discipline.
 On 10 December, Hameed was indicted by a court-martial on charges of indulging in politics, violating the Official Secrets Act and abuse of authority.

+The trial and legal proceedings of Hameed's court martial lasted for almost 15 months under the adjutant general branch of the Pakistan Army, after which he was sentenced on 11 December 2025 to fourteen years of rigorous imprisonment.
+Hameed's court martial is viewed as part of a larger eradication of allies of former prime minister Imran Khan, who had selected Hameed as DG-ISI.
+Since the case was held behind closed doors in a military court, details of the proceedings are not publicly available.